-Since that time, God has continued to demonstrate His faithfulness.
+God has continued to demonstrate His faithfulness.
 In 2016, Waterfront acquired a long-term lease on New Jersey Ave SE in Navy Yard, where the church is able to serve the community seven days a week.
+In 2018, Waterfront Church obtained additional space at 100 K Street SE, where the church currently holds Sunday morning services.

-The church currently holds three Sunday morning worship services for approximately 280 attendees and hosts weekly community groups throughout the area.
+The church currently has three Sunday morning worship services for approximately 500 attendees and hosts weekly community groups throughout the area.
 Additionally, Waterfront participates in local, national and international service opportunities to glorify God.

 God, I will do whatever you want me to do.